 Enhanced IP support

-IPv6 support is an alpha feature.
+IPv6 support is a beta feature.
 For more information, see Preview features.

 Setup and ingestion